HDFGroup/vol-async/docs/source/gettingstarted.rst

 The application status detection can avoid an effectively synchronous I/O when the application thread and the async VOL background thread acquire the mutex in an interleaved fashion.
 However, some applications may have larger time gaps between HDF5 function calls and experience partially asynchronous behavior.
 To mitigate this, we provide a way by setting an environment variable that informs async VOL to queue the operations and not start their execution until file/group/dataset close time.

-When set properly, it make async VOL especially effective for applications that periodically output (write-only) data, e.g., a checkpointing file output.
+When set properly, it make async VOL especially effective for applications that periodically output (write-only) data, e.g., writing checkpoint files periodically.

 .. code-block::